Skip to content

 Repeat

 If this option is activated, the first element is restarted at the end of the previous iteration.
 The iteration is endless unless it is interrupted externally.
-If not activated, the following action is triggered in the state.
+On Done will never be triggered.

 Reverse order